faheemjan5000/introsde-2017-assignment-2-client/README.md

 `Method #12 (Extra): getBestPersonPreference(PersonId(1) => List<Preference>` //it returns the best preference (or preferences if there   are more) of the Person identified by {id}  from his/her list of preferences.

 ### execuation
-clone or download the code
+1) clone or download the code
+2) make sure to change the BASEURL in Client class if your server Url is diffent from the one given the link above. from the project directory run the following command. it will generate new log file.
 ```
 ant execute.client
 ```